itswhom/WhomDepot/Gaming/CookieClicker/README.md

 # Cookie Clicker Strategy

-Mostly not created by me, but compiled from various sources around the web.
+I've played Cookie Clicker several times, and most recently started playing the Steam version.
+Keeping a record of my strategy here.
+Most of this file will likely not be created by me, but compiled from various sources around the web.

 ## Sugar Lumps Purchase Order